yrutschle/sslh/doc/config.md

 which can be overriden with `udp_timeout`.
 This allows to process both single-datagram protocols such as DNS, and connection-based protocols such as QUIC.

+An example for supporting QUIC is shown in `example.cfg`.